Rates FAQs

 General rate for rateable industrial properties

-General rate for rateable vacant non-farm land properties greater than forty hectares
+General rate for rateable vacant non-farmland

 General rate for undevelopable land